frc1678/android-homework/HOMEWORK1.md

 [Android Developer Website](http://developer.android.com/training/index.html)

+For any issue not covered on that website, try [this](www.google.com).

 Alright, so, on to the good stuff: the project.

 You'll be making a live chat app.
 In this homework assignment, you'll create the layout for the first screen that the user will see.